DrSleep/tensorflow-deeplab-resnet/README.md

 ## Missing features

-At the moment, the post-processing step with CRF is not implemented.
-Besides that, multi-scale inputs are missing, as well.
-No weight regularisation is applied.
+The post-processing step with CRF is currently being implemented in [this branch](https://github.com/DrSleep/tensorflow-deeplab-resnet/tree/crf).

 ## Other implementations